codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 With our new webhook service, you can leverage the following benefits:

 - Automatic retries of failed webhook deliveries according to our [retry schedule](/using-the-api/webhooks/troubleshooting#retry-policy)

-- Detailed event logging with a full overview of delivery attempts and webhook event payloads
+- Detailed event logging with a full overview of delivery attempts and payloads
 - Easy event replay to reprocess past events or retry failed events
 - Mock event functionality to simplify your testing and development
 - Robust, reliable, stable solution to support your critical operations

 ## Already using our webhooks?